ThumbGate — Stop Costly AI Agent Mistakes Before They Run

 npx thumbgate init --agent claude-code

-npx thumbgate dashboard
+npx thumbgate dashboard --open

 ```